eoinkelly/notes/oauth/oauth.md

 * NOTE: you cannot run OAuth without SSL and expect it to be secure because you have to send the "token" and the "secret" to the client somehow

+* OAuth is really for delegation not authorization - maybe should have been called "ODelegate"
+    * delegates authorization to a authorization provider

 ## Sources

 * http://oauth.net/